Devskiller/jpa2ddl/jpa2ddl-samples/jpa2ddl-flyway-maven-sample/README.md

 [INFO] Successfully applied 1 migration to schema "PUBLIC" (execution time 00:00.027s)
 ```

-Now we can check if everything has finished correctly by checking the info one more time:
+Now you can check if everything has finished correctly by checking the info one more time:

 ```
 +-----------+---------+-------------+------+---------------------+---------+